 - Soft tissue contusions: bruising and swelling in the chest, arms, or legs from seatbelt or airbag deployment

-- Post-traumatic headaches: often originating from cervical muscle tension or concussion
+- Post-traumatic headaches: often originating from cervical muscle tension

 What a Physical Therapy Program Looks Like